dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Such information flow regulations may limit adoption of Public Clouds for applications handling sensitive data.
 For example, governmental agencies might find it difficult to use public Clouds, which could potentially host their data in some other country due to cost advantages.

-Among various Cloud deployment models, private Clouds offer the maximum information flow regulation because the control over data remains fully with the organisation
+Among various Cloud deployment models, private Clouds offer the maximum information flow regulation because the control over data remains fully with the organisation.

 ### <mark style="background: #BABD00;">Cloud Governance: Contract Termination:</mark>

-Cloud users need to assess implications of situations when services with a CSP should be terminated
+Cloud users need to assess implications of situations when services with a CSP should be terminated.

-Termination agreement specifies the closure process
+Termination agreement specifies the closure process.

 <mark style="background: #BABD00;">Situations may include:</mark>
 - CSP going out of business